Expat health insurance and inbound travel health insurance both fall within 'incoming' insurances.

 But for our policies - expat health covers you in Germany, and temporary trips to the countries of the European Union, the Schengen countries, Andorra, Monaco, San Marino and the Vatican City.

-For our outbound travel health insurance, we offer worldwide cover, however there is no cover within Germany.
+For our outbound travel insurance, we offer worldwide cover, however there is no cover within Germany.

 Additional coverage